InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Disclosed Vendors (OOB)

-The _**DisclosedVendors**_ is a TC String segment that signals which vendors have been disclosed to a given user by a CMP.
-This segment is required when saving a global-context TC String.
-When a CMP updates a globally-scoped TC String, the CMP <span style="text-decoration:underline;">MUST</span> retain the existing values and only add new disclosed Vendor IDs that had not been added by other CMPs in prior interactions with this user.
+The _**DisclosedVendors**_ is a TC string segment that signals which vendors have been disclosed to a given user by a CMP.
+This segment is required when saving a global-context TC string.
+When a CMP updates a globally-scoped TC string, the CMP <span style="text-decoration:underline;">MUST</span> retain the existing values and only add new disclosed Vendor IDs that had not been added by other CMPs in prior interactions with this user.

 <table>